 Green tea can also be an alternative to beer for a barbeque party.
 Especially if you’re not a beer drinker or trying to quit drinking, green tea can be a great and healthy alternative for you.

-Gunpowder green tea in particular pairs great with barbeque foods.
-It’s wood-barrel-smoky flavor compliments well with the taste of smokey barbeques.
+Gunpowder green tea, in particular, pairs great with barbeque foods.
+Its wood-barrel-smoky flavor compliments well with the taste of smokey barbeques.

 The smoky flavor you get from smoky green tea pairs well with pan-fried chicken.
 Smoky green tea helps reduce the greasy mouth feeling you get from eating pan-fried chicken.
 That’s why Chinese accompany tea like oolong when eating foods dipped in oil.

 If you’re preparing pan-fried turkey for the holidays, green tea also pairs well with it.
 If you want a really great combination, go for Chinese green tea.
-You also experience a different blend of green tea and experience how China consumes their tea.
+You also experience a different blend of green tea and experience how China consumes its tea.

 Fruity green teas make unsweetened pastries taste a lot sweeter because of the natural sweetness.
 This is great for afternoon tea parties if you don’t want to consume sugar or if you have a guest who doesn’t want to eat sugary snacks.